Undine Smith Moore: Compositions

-The works of Undine Smith Moore range "from arrangements of spirituals, to solo art songs, instrumental chamber music, and multimovement works for chorus, soloists, and instruments."
+Smith Moore's works range "from arrangements of spirituals, to solo art songs, instrumental chamber music, and multimovement works for chorus, soloists, and instruments."
 Although she composed more than one hundred pieces between 1925 and 1987, only twenty-six were published during her lifetime.
 Moore wrote over 50 choral works, 21 compositions for solo voice and accompaniment, and 18 instrumental pieces.
 Most of this work occurred after 1950.
 The 1970s were Moore's "most prolific" years, with twenty-seven works composed.

 In 1981, Moore's Pulitzer Prize-nominated oratorio Scenes from the Life of a Martyr was premiered at Carnegie Hall.
 The 16-part oratorio is based on the life of the Reverend Dr. Martin Luther King Jr. and written for chorus, orchestra, solo voices and narrator.
 Moore had planned the piece for at least five years, and considered it her "most significant work".

 Philosophy

 Undine Smith Moore was outspoken on her thoughts surrounding the Civil Rights Movement and the impact it had on her music.
 In her youth, Moore experienced the full effect of the Jim Crow era.
 On looking back at her life, she later stated:

 Moore was a strong advocate for the promotion of black music and art: in her opinion, art could be used as "a powerful agent for social change".
 Moore was careful to point out that because of the social issues surrounding African-Americans, their music and art could be stereotyped: